Xiong-icl/Auspicious-Fortuitous-Heavenly-Golden-RISC-V/README.md

 cd repo/tb
 ```
 ### Using testbenches
+To run any of the tests use the commands below:

 |              Command               |             Test               |
 |------------------------------------|--------------------------------|
 |    ./doit.sh tests/verify.cpp      |       runs verify.cpp test     |